Wolverine (character): 1990s

 In the early 1990s, Wolverine featured as a prominent character in X-Men vol. 2, initially written by Claremont and illustrated by Jim Lee.
 The first issue of this series is the highest selling comic book issue in history, selling more than eight million copies.
 During this period, Wolverine regularly appeared in cover stories for the anthology series Marvel Comics Presents, due to a mandate from Marvel's sales department, which noticed that sales of the series were always higher for issues in which Wolverine was featured.
 Among these stories was "Weapon X", written and drawn by Windsor-Smith, serialized in issues #72–84 (1991).
 The story depicts Wolverine's past, how adamantium was grafted to his skeleton, and his experience of extreme psychological and physical trauma.
 Subsequent Wolverine stories in Marvel Comics Presents were often illustrated by Sam Kieth and had a more psychedelic aesthetic and storytelling style.
 Wolverine returned to his original blue-and-yellow costume in this period.
 Wolverine starred in a popular new story arc in X-Men after Claremont's departure, plotted by Byrne and Lee, that revealed more about Wolverine's past and the consequences of the Weapon X program.

-Larry Hama wrote an long run of Wolverine stories in the 1990s.
+Larry Hama wrote a long run of Wolverine stories in the 1990s.

 Larry Hama took over Wolverine's solo series in 1990, and exerted a major influence on how Wolverine was depicted throughout the X-Men family of publications during his run.
 Hama commented that he "considered the Chris Claremont, Frank Miller, and Barry Windsor-Smith [Wolverine] stories to be canon" and "pretty much ignored everything else."
 From 1990 to 1992, the series was usually illustrated by Marc Silvestri, who contributed to the character's rising popularity; his work on Wolverine also established him as a star artist in the industry.
 In issues #48-50 (November 1991-January 1992), Hama delved into Wolverine's mysterious past in the Weapon X program, which was often highly convoluted and unreliable due to the false memories implanted by the program's designers.
 In 1992, he revisited the Japanese setting and characters of Claremont's and Miller's earlier limited series, ending the story with the poisoning of Mariko Yashida, Logan's lover, and her mercy killing at the hands of Wolverine.